RebootGames/ZSL-Eco-Warriors/Game text.md

 Slide 1

-Narrator text: Carbon is released as trees and plants are cut down to make space for cows and to grow their feed.
+Narrator text: Carbon is released as trees and plants are cut down to make space for cows, and to grow their feed.
 (Animation)

 (Will appear after information text has been read)  Tap one of the buttons below to select which step you think comes next!

-Button 1: Fertilisers are used to help cow feed [X] Button 2: Customers travel to the shops and restaurants Button 3: Beef is transported to shops
+Button 1: Fertilisers are used to help grow cow feed [X] Button 2: Customers travel to shops and restaurants to buy and eat beef Button 3: Beef is transported to shops